ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/postgres/logs/list.md

 ---
-description: List Logs for a PostgreSQL Cluster
+description: "List Logs for a PostgreSQL Cluster"
 ---

 # DbaasPostgresLogsList